 Are you ready to start your journey toward becoming a Board Certified oral and maxillofacial surgeon through the only ADA-recognized certifying board for the specialty of oral and maxillofacial surgery in the United States?
 Your first step is to apply for and successfully complete the ABOMS Qualifying Examination (QE).

-See the Qualifying Examination Handbook for more information.
+See the 2024 Qualifying Examination Handbook and the QE Blueprint for more information.

 If you require special accommodations, review the ABOMS policy.